 Home files are designed using Axiom reports.
-They can be regular spreadsheet reports, or form-enabled reports.
-Form-enabled reports can be used as Home files in all Axiom Software clients.
+They can be regular spreadsheet reports, form-enabled reports, or web reports.
 Your organization may use one Home file for all users, or you may use multiple Home files that are designed for different roles.